 - Strengths and key qualities that differentiate you from other candidates who might apply for the job (using examples can help better explain these qualities)

 - Any other qualifications the recommender believes makes you the best person for the position (your education, work experience, etc.)

 - Reference’s name, signature and contact information (both email and phone) at the bottom of the letter

 What if you can’t get a reference letter?

-Employment legislation in various countries has made it harder for employers to understand what they can or cannot say.
-So they err on the side of caution.
-This often results in a standard reference only confirming employment and dates worked.
-If this is the situation at your current company, there are a couple work-arounds for you.
+But employment legislation in various countries has made it harder for employers to understand what they can or cannot say.
+So they err on the side of caution and provide a standard reference that confirms employment and dates worked only.

-- Ask them to provide a personal reference – Should a corporate policy be that references are not provided, ask your managers or supervisors if they will be able to provide a personal reference.
-This means that when they are called, they let your potential employer know that they are providing a reference from their personal perspective and not from a corporate perspective.
-That way it is their option of you and not the company’s opinion.
+This means that when they are called, they let your potential employer know that they are providing a reference from their unique perspective and not from a corporate perspective.
+That way, it is their option of you and not the company’s opinion.

 Written references can give you a competitive edge

 The job market is always a competitive one.
-Making sure you have written and verbal references, available at any time, allows you to be prepared for your job hunt and helps you have one less thing to be concerned about when you do start the interview process.
-Follow the Scouts’ Motto and ‘Be Prepared’.
+Make sure you have written and verbal references, available at any time.
+This allows you to be prepared for your job hunt and have one less thing to be concerned about when you start the interview process.

 Follow the Scouts’ motto and ‘Always be Prepared’.